Vehicular automation: Watercraft

-Mayflower

-The autonomous vessel called Mayflower is expected to be the first large ship that makes an unmanned transatlantic journey.

-Saildrones

-This autonomous unmanned vessel uses both solar and wind energy to navigate.

 DARPA

 Sea Hunter is an autonomous unmanned surface vehicle (USV) launched in 2016 as part of the DARPA Anti-Submarine Warfare Continuous Trail Unmanned Vessel (ACTUV) program.

 Submersibles

 Underwater vehicles have been a focus for automation for tasks such as pipeline inspection and underwater mapping.

 Assistance robots

 Spot

-This robot is a four-legged nimble robot that was created to be able to navigate through many different terrain outdoors and indoors.
+This four-legged robot was created to be able to navigate through many different terrain outdoors and indoors.
 It can walk on its own without colliding into anything.
-It utilizes many different sensors, including 360 vision cameras and gyroscopes.
+It uses many different sensors, including 360-degree vision cameras and gyroscopes.
 It is able to keep its balance even when pushed over.
 This vehicle, while it is not intended to be ridden, can carry heavy loads for construction workers or military personnel through rough terrain.

+Regulation

-Highway Code change
+The British Highway Code states that:

 The UK considers the way to update its British Highway Code for automated code:

 Concerns

 Lack of control

-Through the autonomy level, it is shown that the higher the level of autonomy, the fewer control humans have on their vehicles (highest level of autonomy needing zero human interventions).
-One of the few concerns regarding the development of vehicular automation is related to the end-users’ trust in the technology that controls automated vehicles.
-According to a nationally conducted survey made by Kelley Blue Book (KBB) in 2016, it is shown that the majority of people would still choose to have a certain level of control behind their own vehicle rather than having the vehicle operate in Level 5 autonomy, or in other words, completely autonomous.
+Through the autonomy level, it is shown that the higher the level of autonomy, the less control humans have on their vehicles (highest level of autonomy needing zero human interventions).
+One concerns regarding the development of vehicular automation is related to the end-users' trust in the technology that controls automated vehicles.
+According to a nationally conducted survey made by Kelley Blue Book (KBB) in 2016, it was shown that the majority of people would choose to have a certain level of control behind their own vehicle rather than having the vehicle operate in Level 5 autonomy, or in other words, complete autonomy.
 According to half of the respondents, the idea of safety in an autonomous vehicle diminishes as the level of autonomy increases.
 This distrust of autonomous driving systems proved to be unchanged throughout the years when a nationwide survey conducted by AAA Foundation for Traffic and Safety (AAAFTS) in 2019 showed the same outcome as the survey KBB did in 2016.
 AAAFTS survey showed that even though people have a certain level of trust in automated vehicles, most people also have doubts and distrust towards the technology used in autonomous vehicles, with most distrust in Level 5 autonomous vehicles.
-It is shown by AAAFTS’ survey that people's trust in autonomous driving systems increased when their level of understanding increased.
+It is shown by AAAFTS' survey that people's trust in autonomous driving systems increased when their level of understanding increased.